-Getting Started with Amazon PPC: Your Guide to Sponsored AdvertisingSeller Labs
+Amazon PPC: Your Guide to Sponsored Advertising in 2021Caroline Powell

-As an Amazon merchant, you’ve likely at least dabbled with Amazon Advertising.
-But given that Amazon Advertising is now considered one of the big-three digital ad platforms (Google and Facebook being the other two), dabbling simply isn’t enough.
-The game has changed and the question is no longer: “Are you using Amazon Advertising?” but instead: “How much better than your competitors are you when it comes to using Amazon PPC?”
+As a seller, you’ve dabbled with Amazon Advertising, but given that Amazon Advertising is now considered one of the big-three digital ad platforms (Google and Facebook being the other two), dabbling simply isn’t enough.
+If you’re merely average, you’re going to get beaten by competitors who:

 - Find new keyword opportunities and leverage them.

-- Bid smarter based on data-driven trends.
+- Bid on data-driven trends.

 - Manage their budgets better.